Latent Generative Modeling of Random Fields from Limited Training Data: Methodology

-Since we assume observations, $\mathbf{y}$, provide only partial and/or indirect information for generative modeling, our second VAE modification updates the evidence lower bound (ELBO) loss, $ \mathcal{L}_{ELBO}$, to incorporate statistical and physical constraints.
-For a single batch of data, $\{ \mathbf{y}^{(j)} \}$, the updated loss is
+The encoder and decoder networks are typically trained by optimizing the evidence lower bound (ELBO) loss, which balances two objectives: reconstructing the observations, $\mathbf{y}$, and regularizing the latent variable distribution.
+For a single batch of data, $\{ \mathbf{y}^{(j)} \}$, the ELBO loss is defined as